ResetXPDR/MSFS_AutoFPS/README.md

     - Avoid rapidly changing views or panning your external view too quickly, especially initially as un-cached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Base Extra reduction.
     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - If VRAM+ is active and VRAM limiting is in effect, TLOD Base Extra seeking will be cancelled, and potentially completely reset if severe enough.
+  - TLOD Top for FPS Sensitivity and Tolerance modes:
+    - TLOD Top Max – Defines the maximum TLOD the automation algorithm may use.
+(Allowable: TLOD Base Min+10 to 1000)
+    - Alt TLOD Top – Altitude (AGL) at or above which TLOD may increase up to TLOD Top Max.
+(Allowable: 100 ft to 100,000 ft, must be greater than Alt TLOD Base)
+  - TLOD Top for Auto TLOD mode:
+    - TLOD Top Max – Defines the fixed maximum TLOD the automation algorithm will use.
+(Allowable: TLOD Base Min+10 to 1000)
+    - Alt TLOD Top – Altitude (AGL) at or above which TLOD will be fixed at TLOD Top Max.
+(Allowable: 100 ft to 100,000 ft, must be greater than Alt TLOD Base)
-  - TLOD Base Extra - Unchecking excludes TLOD Base Extra occurring below Alt TLOD Top in FPS Cap mode only.
+  - TLOD Top for FPS Cap mode:
-  - TLOD Top Min - Sets the minimum TLOD the automation algorithm will use before and TLOD Top Extra.
-(TLOD Base Min+10 - 1000 allowable)
+    - TLOD Top Min – Defines the minimum TLOD the automation algorithm will apply before any TLOD Top Extra.
+(Allowable: TLOD Base Min+10 to 1000)
+    - Alt TLOD Top – Altitude (AGL) at or above which TLOD will be at least TLOD Top Min.
+(Allowable: 100 ft to 100,000 ft, must be greater than Alt TLOD Base)
   - Mtns - additional TLOD Max in high elevation areas for all modes except FPS Cap.
     - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min (100ft - 100000ft allowable) by the TLOD Mtn Amt amount (10 - 1000 allowable), progressively increasing by the TLOD step size per second until completely activated.
     - If terrain drops below Mtn Alt Min, Mtns will remain fixed for 5 minutes then progressively reduce by the TLOD step size per second until completely deactivated.